Best things to do in Bundaberg

 Here’s our pick of some of the best spots to spend a beach day near Bundaberg:

-Bargara Beach – Bargara Beach is a 5 km stretch of coast made up of several smaller beaches, including Neilsons Beach, Turtle Park Beach, Boat Ramp Beach, the Basin, Kelly’s Beach, Money’s Creek and Archies Beach.
-Bargara is only 13 kilometres outside central Bundaberg, with plenty of nearby accommodation and dining options.
-The area is quiet and peaceful and has a lovely small town coastal feel.
+Bargara Beach is a 5 km stretch of coast made up of several smaller beaches, including Neilsons Beach, Turtle Park Beach, Boat Ramp Beach, the Basin, Kelly’s Beach, Money’s Creek and Archies Beach.

-Woodgate Beach – Woodgate Beach is a more secluded option with 16 kilometres of white sandy beach with calm waters due to being protected by Fraser Island.
+Woodgate Beach is a more secluded option with 16 kilometres of white sandy beach with calm waters due to being protected by Fraser Island.
 Woodgate Beach is also popular for fishing and whale watching.

-Elliott Heads – Situated at the river mouth, Elliott Heads has calm water and surf swimming available.
+Situated at the river mouth, Elliott Heads has calm water and surf swimming available.
 The beaches are patrolled, the sand is white, and there are rock pools for exploring.
 The beach is popular for water sports such as kayaking, stand up paddleboards, kite surfing, sailboarding, jet skiing, and fishing.

 5 Bundaberg Ginger Beer Factory Tour

 This is a super interactive experience and one of the most fun things to do near Bundaberg.
 You get to try every one of the extensive list of flavours from Guava to Sarsaparilla and test your nose by playing ‘guess the flavour’ on their custom smellography wall.
-You can even take home a 6 pack of your favourite flavours (included in the ticket price).
+You can even take home a 6 pack of your favourite flavours (included in the adult ticket price).

 There are also video exhibits showing how the range of drinks are brewed and options to browse the Bundaberg merchandise in the gift store after your tour.